 – handful flat leaf parsley, roughly chopped

-2. After about 20 minutes, cook the spaghetti to pack instructions.
-Drain, reserving the water.
+- After about 20 minutes, cook the spaghetti to pack instructions.
+Drain, reserving a cup of the water.
 Toast the pine nuts for a few minutes in a dry frying pan, until golden.
 Set aside.
 Add a splash of olive oil to the frying pan and cook the red onion on a low heat for about 10 minutes, until softened.

-3. Put half the roasted butternut squash in a food processor with the cream and vegetarian parmesan, and blitz until smooth.
+- Put half the roasted butternut squash in a food processor with the cream and vegetarian parmesan (or nutritional yeast), and blitz until smooth.
 Add 4-5 tbsp of the reserved pasta water to loosen the sauce (the rest can be discarded).